 For something completely bespoke, to match your curtains perhaps, Romo Linara is a very popular fabric and available in 330 colours!

 Kirkby offer the Dakota Faux Suede collection which is a plush but practical way to finish your van.

-Our starting point for worktops and table tops is Grey Canvas, with a choice of six colours for your unit doors, but there is an almost unlimited range of colours for the more adventurous.
+Our starting point for worktops and table tops is Dark Tweed Brocade, with a choice of six colours for your unit doors, but there is an almost unlimited range of colours for the more adventurous.

 The laminate for the worktop and doors mostly comes from Formica and Polyrey.
 There are other smaller suppliers but there is a pretty big range from these two, and you can order samples from both websites.

 For the worktop it is advisable to choose something with a pattern or textured surface as plain colour flat surfaces tend to get scratched over time during normal use.

 You can have your panels lined with carpet; match/contrast with your bed fabric; or go for a simple low maintenance covering like pinhole.